Cedi sells at GH¢12.80 to $1 on forex market, GH¢10.80 on interbank market

 Our forex bureau rates are provided by Afriswap Bureau De Change in Osu, Accra.

-As compared to YES’s trading of a buying price of 10.5947 and a selling price of 10.6053.
-At a forex bureau in Accra, the dollar is being bought at a rate of 12.20 and sold at a rate of 12.80.
+As compared to yesterday’s trading of a buying price of 10.7941 and a selling price of 10.8049.
+At a forex bureau in Accra, the dollar is being bought at a rate of 12.30 and sold at a rate of 12.80.

-The South African Rand is trading at a buying price of 0.6277 and a selling price of 0.6283 as compared to Saturday’s trading of a buying price of 0.6177 and a selling price of 0.6183.
+The South African Rand is trading at a buying price of 0.6314 and a selling price of 0.6318 as compared to yesterday’s trading of a buying price of 0.6290 and a selling price of 0.6294.

 At a forex bureau in Accra, South African Rand is being bought at a rate of 0.50 and sold at a rate of 1.10.